Friday, February 18, 2011

 I've never been out to Grand Junction Colorado, but I hear it's nice and it's right there by Colorado National Monument, and Aaron invited me out for the weekend, and the weather was nice, so I went ahead and just drove myself out there.
 Why not.

-It's a pretty boring drive but just around this rest stop near the turn off to Moab it starts to get interesting.
-I stopped to eat my sandwich and let myself get excited looking at the rocks in the distance.
 It was a fun weekend, but the only thing I took pictures of was the hike in the Monument.
 It was so pretty with the snow and tons of animal tracks and hardly anyone out except a few climbers which I watched enviously from the ground.
 It would have been a perfect day to be climbing red rock cracks.

 We walked a leisurely 5 miles to a tower, found a sunny spot to eat a snack, watched the shadows edge down the pinnacles and cliffs and hiked back.
 I loved the shapes and had a nice creative time making up my own mythical stories about what they each were and how they got there.